Systemic and Family Constellations

 “What has not been seen, honored, mourned, or integrated in a system does not disappear; it seeks expression through later generations—often through symptoms, relationship struggles, health challenges, or repeated life patterns.”

-We do not live as isolated individuals.
 We live within living systems, shaped by histories that often operate beyond conscious awareness.

 Foundational Principles (Orders of Love)